lucianoiam/dawscript/README.md

 Examples
 --------
-All the examples are functionally equivalent but differ in implementation.
+All examples except «web» are functionally equivalent but differ in implementation.
 The mute state of a track named *Track 1* is toggled when a footswitch that sends MIDI control messages for *Sustain Pedal* (CC64) is pressed:

 [No-code setup using a configuration file](https://github.com/lucianoiam/dawscript/blob/master/examples/config_file/config.yml)
 ```yaml